Difference between a Federation and a Confederation

 A confederation is a league of self-governing states that united for a common purpose or action.
 This confederation of states is usually formed by a treaty as a way of dealing with very important issues such as defense, economic relations, and foreign affairs.
 In this regard, the central government provides support for all its member states.

-The relationship among member states of a confederation varies.
 The same applies with how the member states interact with the governing body, including the distribution of authority among them.
 Some less strict confederations are similar to international organizations.
 On the other hand, confederations with stricter policies are closer to federal systems.
 Member states reserve the right to leave the confederation, as they still are a sovereign state.

 Decisions created by the council representing the member states are not binding, or even subject to implementation by its members.
 Therefore, these policies are considered only as “agreements” rather than binding laws.
 Decision-making requires the consensus of all the member states, and not by a majority decision.
 This often results in slow and inefficient governance, which is the main reason confederates eventually transition into federalism.